The Foreign Tax Credit

 Students will gain an understanding of the basic foreign tax credit principles of section 901 of the Code, including the criteria used to determine the creditability of foreign taxes, as well as the principles governing “in lieu of” taxes creditable under section 903.
 The course will address the limitations on the foreign tax credit under section 904; the rules governing the sourcing and “basketing” of income; base and timing differences; and required adjustments to the amount of foreign taxes paid.
 Students will also learn the fundamentals of the section 861 rules whereby taxpayers’ deductions are allocated and apportioned to their foreign-source income for purposes of credit computation.
 The course will cover the deemed paid credit under section 902 for taxes paid by foreign subsidiaries of U.S. taxpayers; the rules for maintaining pools and layers of earnings and profits and related foreign taxes; the impact of corporate transactions on E&P and the amount of the credit; and the interaction with the subpart F regime.
 Reading materials will focus on the relevant Code provisions and Regulations and on the evolution of the foreign tax credit through case law.

-Prerequisites: Taxation I, Corporate Income Tax Law I, and a course in International Tax.
+Prerequisites: Taxation I, Corporate Income Tax Law I or Taxation II, and a course in International Tax.

 ||Room / Days / From-To